 - Symptoms: Stunted or unhealthy plant growth, yellowing leaves, or poor fruit production.

-- Cause: Inadequate oxygen availability in the root zone.
+- Cause: Inadequate oxygen availability in the root zone or nutrient deficiency.

 - Solution: Check aeration in the grow beds and ensure that plants receive sufficient oxygen.
 Adjust the aeration system or improve water circulation as needed.